varlesh/oreo-cursors/README.md

 https://www.pling.com/p/1360254/

 ### Install build version 📦

 The cursors can also be found under dist/ directory.
 Copy them to ~/.icons/ (only available to $USER) or /usr/share/icons/ (available to all users).

+Alternatively run `make install` as root to copy them to /usr/share/icons.

 ### Manual Install 📦